Setup a wireless mesh network with ubuntu laptops and olsrd

 Master mode).
 The clients can not communicate directly which each other,

-• a multipoint to multipoint network, also called a mesh or ad-hoc network.
+traffic is always routed via the AP. - a multipoint to multipoint network, also called a mesh or ad-hoc network.
 To

 create a mesh network all wireless nodes (like laptops) need to be put in